-We outsource the manufacturing, assembly and some of the testing of our products...
+We outsource the manufacturing, assembly and some of the testing of our products.,.
 We have over the past two years engaged additional CMs outside of China, including Vietnam and Mexico, to expand our capacity, and to diversify the global regions in which our products are manufactured.
 These CMs are relied upon to manufacture, control quality of, and ship our products.
 We do not have long-term contracts with these manufacturers that commit them to manufacture products for us and we have limited direct control over their activities.
-Furthermore, political unrest or political instability, military conflict in any country in which our CMs are located, war between Russia and Ukraine, and the conflict related to China and Taiwan, political unrest, tensions and uncertainty in the Middle East, and global and regional, terrorism or other geopolitical events may have an adverse effect on our contract manufacture's ability to deliver quality products on time.
-Any significant change in our relationship with these manufacturers could have a material adverse effect on our business, operating results, and financial condition.
+Furthermore, political unrest or political instability, military conflict in any country in which our CMs are located, war between Russia and Ukraine, and the conflict related to China and Taiwan, political unrest, tensions and uncertainty in the Middle East, and global and regional, terrorism or other geopolitical events may have an adverse effect on our contract manufacturer's ability to deliver quality products on time.
+Any significant change in our relationship with these manufactures could have a material adverse effect on our business, operating results, and financial condition.
 We make substantially all of our purchases from our CMs on a purchase order basis.
 Our CMs are not required to manufacture our products for any specific period or in any specific quantity.
-We expect that it would take approximately six to nine months to transition manufacturing, quality assurance, and shipping also presents significant risks to us, including the inability of our CMs to:
+We expect that it would take approximately six to nine months to transition manufacturing, quality assurance, and shipping services to new providers.
+Relying on CMs for manufacturing, quality assurance, and shipping also presents significant risks to us, including the inability of our CMs to: